Measurement of forward photon production cross-section in pp collisions at $\sqrt{s}$ = 510 GeV with RHICf detector: Introduction

 \section{Introduction}

-A precise understanding of hadronic interactions over a wide energy range is among the most important parameters for solving the problem of ultra-high-energy cosmic rays (UHECRs).
-The Pierre Auger Observatory and Telescope Array observe UHECRs with energies above $10^{18}$ eV using the extensive air shower technique, and they have reported their observation results with high-statistics data~\cite{PAO_spectrum, PAO_Composition_2014_1, TA_Composition_2018}.
-However, their observation results of chemical composition, which is an important parameter for studying the acceleration mechanism of UHECRs at the sources, strongly depend on the selection of the hadronic interaction model used in their air shower simulation.
-The uncertainty of the models is primarily a result of the lack of calibration data from the accelerator experiments.
+A precise understanding of hadronic interactions over a wide energy range is essential for solving the problem of ultra-high-energy cosmic rays (UHECRs).
+The Pierre Auger Observatory and Telescope Array observe UHECRs with energies above $10^{18}$ eV using the extensive air shower technique, and they have reported their results with high-statistics data~\cite{PAO_spectrum, PAO_Composition_2014_1, TA_Composition_2018}.
+However, their conclusions on the chemical composition, which is an important parameter for studying the acceleration mechanism of UHECRs at the sources, strongly depend on the choice of the hadronic interaction model used in their air shower simulation.
+The uncertainty of the models is primarily due to the lack of calibration data from accelerator-based experiments.
 Particles produced in the very forward region of interactions carry most of the projectile particle energy, and are crucial to air shower development.
-The LHC forward~(LHCf) experiment measured the production cross-sections of very forward photons, \pizero, and neutrons at LHC~\cite{LHCf_Photon_0.9TeVpp, LHCf_Photon_7TeVpp, LHCf_Photon_13TeVpp, LHCf_Pi0_Run1, LHCf_Neutron_7TeVpp, LHCf_13TeVpp_Neutron2}.
-The maximum center-of-mass collision energy of $\sqrt{s}$ = 13 TeV corresponds to $10^{17}$ eV in cosmic ray interactions.
-In addition to their measurement, experimental data at lower collision energies are necessary because an air shower is caused by complex interactions with various interaction energies ranging from GeV to the UHECR energy.
+The LHC forward~(LHCf) experiment measured the production cross-sections of very forward photons, \pizero, and neutrons at the LHC~\cite{LHCf_Photon_0.9TeVpp, LHCf_Photon_7TeVpp, LHCf_Photon_13TeVpp, LHCf_Pi0_Run1, LHCf_Neutron_7TeVpp, LHCf_13TeVpp_Neutron2}.
+The maximum center-of-mass collision energy in the previous LHCf measurements is 13 TeV, which corresponds to the energy of $10^{17}$ eV as cosmic ray interactions.
+In addition to this measurement, experimental data at lower collision energies are necessary because an air shower is caused by complex interactions with various interaction energies ranging from GeV to the UHECR energy.